PearsonEducation/StatsPoller/docs/linux_collector.md

 * Mount - Disk Space Total - Bytes : The total number of bytes of disk space on the file system.
 * Mount - Disk Space Free - Bytes : The number of free bytes of disk space on the file system.
 * Mount - Disk Space Used - Bytes : The number of used bytes of disk space on the file system.
-* Mount - Disk Space Total - MB : The total number of megabytes of disk space on the file system.
+* Mount - Disk Space Total - GB : The total number of gigabytes of disk space on the file system.
-* Mount - Disk Space Free - MB : The number of free megabytes of disk space on the file system.
+* Mount - Disk Space Free - GB : The number of free gigabytes of disk space on the file system.
-* Mount - Disk Space Used - MB : The number of used megabytes of disk space on the file system.
+* Mount - Disk Space Used - GB : The number of used gigabytes of disk space on the file system.
 * Mount - Disk Space Used % : The percentage of used disk space on the file system.
 * Mount - Inodes Total : The total number of inodes on the file system.
 * Mount - Inodes Free : The number of free inodes on the file system.